The Inn at Little Washington Restaurant: 14 Insider Tips

 Salted pecan currant rye bread purchased at The Inn at Little Washington gift shop

-We also purchased a loaf of the salted pecan currant rye bread we had sampled at last night’s dinner.
-If you love rye bread, this is delicious and addicting!
+We couldn’t resist grabbing a loaf of the incredible salted pecan currant rye bread we had sampled at dinner the night before.
+If you’re a rye bread fan, this stuff is dangerously addicting!

 12- There is No Uber